stanley-fork/WFGY/TensionUniverse/BlackHole/Q109_global_migration_patterns.md

 * how much observed flows differ from what a simple structural model would predict,
 * how strongly past flows seem to change future drivers and barriers,
-* how unbalanced the system is, for example when stressed regions keep losing people without getting better.
+* how unbalanced the system is, for example when stressed regions keep losing people without becoming more livable.

 We combine these into a single number called migration tension.
 Low tension worlds are ones where flows and drivers match reasonably well and feedbacks mostly stabilize the system.
 High tension worlds are ones where flows keep surprising the structural model, feedbacks amplify problems, and imbalances grow.